cogentcore/core/README.md

 ### For release

+* MenuBar / Toolbar -- just a layout really, with some styling?

+* cascaded menu needs to prevent parent from disappearing

+* dialogs need window positioning hints, also modal / non-modal hints

+* separator not rendering..

 * basic rich text formatting -- word wrap in widgets demo, and bold / italic styles for fonts?
 * style parsing crash on font-family